Online English to Punjabi Typing

 Origin of Punjabi Language and The Various Dialects –

-Somewhere around the 600 BC, Vedic Sanskrit had started to degrade across India by the common people, in order to make communication much simpler.
+Somewhere around 600 BC, Vedic Sanskrit had started to degrade across India by the common people, in order to make communication much simpler.
 These Middle Indo-Aryan languages were known as Prakrits.
 Of the 21 Prakrits, Shauraseni was the most prevalent language in Northern India (including Eastern Punjab) while the then Western Punjab, mostly used ‘Kaikeyi’ Prakrit.

 Between 500-600 AD, Prakrits became even more corrupted, to give rise to Apabhramsas.
 The major Apabhramsas were Takka (in Central Punjab), and Vrachada (in Southern Punjab).
 By the 10th century, Punjabi detached itself from the Apabhramsas and developed into an independent language.